Energy drink: History

-In 1985, Jolt Cola was introduced in the United States.
-Its marketing strategy centered on the drink's caffeine content, billing it as a means to promote wakefulness.
-The drink's initial slogan read: "All the sugar and twice the caffeine."

-In 1995, PepsiCo launched Josta, the first energy drink introduced by a major US drink company (one that had interests outside energy drinks), but Pepsi discontinued the product in 1999.
-Pepsi would later return to the energy drink market with the AMP brand.

-In Europe, energy drinks were pioneered by the Lisa company and a product named "Power Horse", before Dietrich Mateschitz, an Austrian entrepreneur, introduced the Red Bull product, a worldwide bestseller in the 21st century.
+In Europe, Dietrich Mateschitz, an Austrian entrepreneur, introduced the Red Bull product, a worldwide bestseller in the 21st century.
 Mateschitz developed Red Bull based on the Thai drink Krating Daeng, itself based on Lipovitan.
 Red Bull became the dominant brand in the US after its introduction in 1997, with a market share of approximately 47% in 2005.

 In New Zealand and Australia, the leading energy drink product in those markets, V, was introduced by Frucor Beverages.
 The product now represents over 60% of market in New Zealand and Australia.

-UK supermarkets have launched their own brands of energy drinks, sold at lower prices than the major soft drink manufacturers, that are mostly produced by Canadian beverage maker Cott.
-Tesco supermarkets sell "Kx" (formerly known as "Kick"), Sainsbury's sell "Blue Bolt" and Asda sell "Blue Charge"—all three drinks are sold in 250-milliliter cans and 1-liter bottles—while Morrison's sell "Source" in 250-milliliter cans.
-Cott sells a variety of other branded energy drinks to independent retailers in various containers.